Our Efforts Against the Novel Coronavirus Disease (COVID-19)

-- When our employees need to come to the office, they should carry out physical condition management and infection prevention measures such as sanitizing hands, wearing a mask, and trying to avoid 3Cs.
+- When our employees need to come into the office, they should thoroughly carry out infection prevention measures such as sanitizing hands, wearing a mask, and trying to avoid 3Cs.
 Also, we recommend our employees to proactively take advantage of staggered working hours.

-- We recommend all employees to take daily temperature measurements even when they work from home.
+- We recommend all employees to take daily temperature measurements even when they go to work and work from home.

 - We conduct in-house meeting and group training in consideration of their necessities and their alternatives of remote operations, and adjust the number of participants to 50% or less of the capacity of the meeting room.
 As for externally organized events, we recommend our employees to consider the need for attendance and to participate with the minimum number of people.

 - We ask our employees to stay at home if they or their family members living together are infected or suspicious of being infected with the novel coronavirus.